Skip to main content

 Qwen (Alibaba)

-Alibaba's Qwen3.5 397B (Reasoning) at 81 is still one of the strongest open-weight models overall.
-The Qwen ecosystem is broad: Qwen2.5-1M offers a 1M token context window, Qwen2.5-72B provides a solid mid-size option, and Alibaba continues to ship variants frequently.
-The Qwen3.5 non-reasoning variant sits at 66, so reasoning mode currently adds about 15 points of overall performance.
+Alibaba's Qwen3.5 397B (Reasoning) at 79 is still one of the strongest open-weight models overall.
+The Qwen ecosystem is broad: Qwen3.6-27B offers a newer 75-point open-weight row, Qwen2.5-1M offers a 1M token context window, and Alibaba continues to ship variants frequently.
+The Qwen3.5 non-reasoning variant sits at 65, so reasoning mode currently adds about 14 points of overall performance.

 GLM (Zhipu AI)

-Zhipu AI's GLM family now occupies four of the top six open-weight spots.
-GLM-5 (Reasoning) at 85 leads the leaderboard, GLM-5.1 is right behind at 84, and GLM-5 at 77 remains a strong non-reasoning engineering option.
-GLM-4.7 at 72 still offers one of the cleaner all-around coding profiles in the open-weight field.
+Zhipu AI's GLM family remains one of the strongest open-weight clusters.
+GLM-5 (Reasoning) and GLM-5.1 both score 83, while GLM-5 at 67 remains a strong non-reasoning engineering option.
+GLM-4.7 at 70 still offers one of the cleaner all-around coding profiles in the open-weight field.

 Llama (Meta)